Our Approach

 Key Communications Activity

 Promote and encourage people to use their vote and ensure residents are well informed about the election process.
-Develop a communications plan for the 2026 Scottish Parliamentary elections.
+Develop a communications plan for the 2027 Scottish Local Government elections.

 Support a programme of early budget engagement ensuring our approach is inclusive and we secure participation from as wide a demographic as possible.